FDA Drug Safety Communication:

 Oxycodone may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from light and excess heat and moisture (not in the bathroom).
-Flush any medication that is outdated or no longer needed down the toilet so that others will not take it.
+You must immediately dispose of any medication that is outdated or no longer needed through a medicine take-back program.
+If you do not have a take-back program nearby or one that you can access promptly, flush any medication that is outdated or no longer needed down the toilet so that others will not take it.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.